 2. Hire the right people

 Maintaining a strong company culture starts with hiring the right people.
 Potential hires should have both the technical skill set and attitude to make them a seamless fit in your organization.

 And cultural fit isn’t just important for the company.
 The more comfortable new hires feel in their new work environment, the more likely they stay satisfied in their role over the long run.

 How do we achieve this?

-Throughout the Glassdoor interview process, candidates must pass a character test to make sure they fit our unique culture.
-We need to know if the candidate values the principles that define our organization.
+During the Glassdoor interview process, candidates must pass a character test to make sure they fit our unique culture.
+We ask questions that probe the way candidates solve problems and collaborate with coworkers.

 When the time comes to filter down our hiring pool and extend an offer, it’s character that helps us determine the ideal fit.